Next Steps Spring

 Sign Up for Orientation

-Orientation Sign-Up Opens: April 2024
+Orientation Sign-Up Opens: April 2025

-Welcome Trojans Orientation – Winter 2025
+Welcome Trojans Orientation – Winter 2026

-Orientation comprises two components: course registration and student engagement programs.
+The hybrid orientation experience comprises course registration and student engagement programs.
 All students will complete academic advising and course registration online.
-Student engagement programs will be available online or on campus throughout winter.

-Invitations to Welcome Trojans orientation will be emailed beginning in April to all first-year and transfer students who have submitted their Admit Reply Form.
+Invitations to Welcome Trojans orientation will be emailed beginning in April to all first-year and transfer students who have submitted their Admit Reply form.
 Reservations are required and students will have the ability to include a guest when they register.
 For more information, please refer to the Orientation website.

 Note for all new international students:

-Submit Academic Records
+Submit Your Academic Records

 Academic Records Submission Deadline: